tedneward/Azgaarnoth/Tools/npcbuilder/output.md

 >***Desiccate (1–7 psi).*** Choose one creature you can see within 60 feet of you.
 The target must make a Constitution saving throw, taking 1d10 necrotic damage per psi point spent on this ability, or half as much damage on a successful one.
 >
 >***Detonation (5 psi).*** You create a fiery explosion at a point you can see within 120 feet of you.
 Each creature in a 20-foot-radius sphere centered on that point must make a Constitution saving throw, taking 7d6 fire damage and being knocked prone on a failed save, or half as much damage on a successful one.
 >
->***Energy Beam.*** You target one creature you can see within 90 feet of you.
-The target must succeed on a Dexterity saving throw (DC 19) or take 4d8 acid, cold, fire, lightning, or thunder damage (your choice).
->
 >***Exacting Query (2 psi).*** You target one creature you can communicate with via telepathy.
 The target must make an Intelligence saving throw.
 On a failed save, the target truthfully answers one question you ask it via telepathy.
 On a successful save, the target is unaffected, and you can't use this ability on it again until you finish a long rest.
 A creature is immune to this ability if it is immune to being charmed.
 >